timquinlan/OLF2019/README.md

 # OLF2019
-Example files for Ohio Linux Fest talks
+Example files and slides for Ohio Linux Fest talks